wacncontent/CustomizeTool/output/articles/expressroute/expressroute-faqs.md

 ExpressRoute connections do not go over the public Internet, and offer higher security, reliability and speeds with lower and consistent latencies than typical connections over the Internet.
 In some cases, using ExpressRoute connections to transfer data between on-premises devices and Azure can yield significant cost benefits.

 ### What Microsoft cloud services are supported over ExpressRoute?
-ExpressRoute supports most Microsoft Azure services today.
+ExpressRoute supports most Windows Azure services today.
 We are announcing support for Office 365 services over ExpressRoute.
 Look for updates on general availability soon.

 ### Where is the service available?
-See this page for service location and availability: [ExpressRoute partners and locations](expressroute-locations.md).
+See this page for service location and availability: [ExpressRoute partners and locations](/documentation/articles/expressroute-locations).

 ### How can I use ExpressRoute to connect to Microsoft if I don’t have partnerships with one of the ExpressRoute-carrier partners?
 You can select a regional carrier and land Ethernet connections to one of the supported exchange provider locations.
 You can then peer with Microsoft at the EXP location.
-Check the last section of [ExpressRoute partners and locations](expressroute-locations.md) to see if your network provider is present in any of the Exchange locations.
+Check the last section of [ExpressRoute partners and locations](/documentation/articles/expressroute-locations) to see if your network provider is present in any of the Exchange locations.
 You can then order an ExpressRoute circuit through the Exchange provider to connect to Azure.

 ### How much does ExpressRoute cost?
-Check [pricing details](http://azure.microsoft.com/pricing/details/expressroute/) for pricing information.
+Check [pricing details](/home/features/expressroute/#price) for pricing information.

 ### If I pay for an ExpressRoute circuit of a given bandwidth, does the VPN connection I purchase from my network service provider have to be the same speed?
 No. You can purchase a VPN connection of any speed from your service provider.
 However, your connection to Azure will be limited to the ExpressRoute circuit bandwidth that you purchase.